tresr-community/chatbot-backend/README.md

 The frontend worker is managed in a separate repository and is responsible for rendering the chatbot UI using Astro.

-The source code for the frontend worker can be found [here](https://github.com/tresr-community/chatbot-frontend).
+The source code for the frontend worker can be found in the [chatbot-frontend](https://github.com/tresr-community/chatbot-frontend) repository.

 Access to the Frontend Worker is via Caddy at: [https://localhost:9000](https://localhost:9000) -> [http://localhost:9100](http://localhost:9100)